Navy-Marine Corps Memorial Stadium – Military Bowl

 Food & Beverage 4

 The permanent concession stands around the stadium offer the usual, basic food options seen at college football venues.
 The prices are fair, with items such as hot dogs at $3.50.
-No item is too expensive here.
+No item is too expensive.
 You will see many of the midshipmen trying out the many options.
-There also many temporary concession stands that add to the options.
+Many temporary concession stands add to the options.
 The Ultimate Destroyer Nachos for $8 and Wowmonds (almonds) are just a few of the nice options here.

 The stadium makes every event special.
 There is something about the setting and the stadium that makes for a great event.